morinted/dictation-grader/README.md

 ## Possible Uses

 This library could be used by any JavaScript front-end.
 It could obviously be used to grade dictation practice, but it could also serve as the basis for a less strict typing website.

+## TODO

+- Remove optionals from consideration on incorrect / dropped words.